 Because that was before I learned a few things of considerable importance both to myself and to The Future of Mankind.

 Did you know that in one growing season a single mature tree produces enough oxygen to service the breathing habits of 10 adult homo sapiens?
 That’s just one tree, and I’ve got literally zillions of them.
-I calculate that here at the Exclamation Pointe Oxygen Generation Facility #1, when
+I calculate that here at the Exclamation Pointe Oxygen Generation Facility #1, when engaged at peak capacity, we can supply an annual 24/7 oxygen fix to an entire city the size of Springfield, Missouri, and have enough left over to blow up the balloons for New Year’s Eve.
+(Springfieldians can expect a hefty bill in their mailboxes when I work out the kinks in metering and distribution.)

-Right now, I have the plant shut down for retooling and maintenance, but come Spring, we’ll be coming back online with all units churning at peak capacity, sequestering carbon like it was going out of style and pumping out massive quantities of safe, clean, 100% organic oxygen (with only trace elements of tree-frog and firefly).
+Right now, I have the plant shut down for retooling and maintenance, but come spring, we’ll be coming back online with all units churning at peak capacity, sequestering carbon like it was going out of style, and pumping out massive quantities of safe, clean, 100% organic oxygen (with only trace elements of tree-frog and firefly).

 Did I say “organic”?
 Yes, that’s another thing you have to watch out for.
-Recently, misguided environmental scientists have developed an artificial tree which supposedly generates product at a much greater rate than do our conventional systems.
+Recently, misguided environmental scientists have developed an artificial tree that supposedly generates product at a much greater rate than do our conventional systems.

 I mean… REALLY!